JPaiv/timeout-api/README.md

 ## CI/CD

 Github Actions automates build, depency management and deployment.
 I wanted to showcase my skills in how I handle writing code, application and infrastrucsture deployment.

-## But I don't want cloud!

-Well there is the traditional no-cloud folder with a more traditional approach.